ridgelab/SelecT/readme.txt

 [2]	Simulation Directory	Directory where simulations can be found
-				Must contain simulation file neutral_simulation.tsv and selection_simulation.tsv These can be found here: https://github.com/hsmith36/SelecT/tree/master/clean_data/sim
+				Must contain simulation file neutral_simulation.tsv and selection_simulation.tsv These can be found here: https://github.com/ridgelab/SelecT/tree/master/clean_data/sim

 [3]	Chromosome		Chromosome number where window can be found

 [4]	Window Number		Window index number as defined by SelecT evironment setup
-				See SelecT_workspace/envi_files/all_wins for window ranges
+				See any SelecT_workspace/envi_files/all_wins for window ranges

 Optional Arguments:
 -inon		Non-absolute iHS	Runs iHS score probabilities where large negative scores ONLY are associated with selection (replicate CMS_local)